Siege of Edessa (1144)

-The siege of Edessa took place from 28 November to 24 December 1144, resulting in the fall of the capital of the County of Edessa to Zengi, the atabeg of Mosul and Aleppo.
+The siege of Edessa took place from 28 November to 24 December 1144, resulting in the fall of the capital of the County of Edessa to Imad al-Din Zengi, the atabeg of Mosul and Aleppo.
 This event was the catalyst for the Second Crusade.

 Background

-The County of Edessa was the first of the Crusader states to be established during and after the First Crusade.
+The County of Edessa was the first of the Crusader states to be established during the First Crusade.
 It dates from 1098 when Baldwin of Boulogne left the main army of the First Crusade and founded a principality.

-Edessa was the most northerly, the weakest, and the least populated.
+Edessa was the most northerly, the weakest, and the least populated of the Crusader states.
 As such, it was subject to frequent attacks from the surrounding Muslim states ruled by the Artuqids, Danishmends, and Seljuk Turks.
-Count Baldwin II and future count Joscelin of Courtenay were taken captive after their defeat at the Battle of Harran in 1104.
+Count Baldwin II and Joscelin of Courtenay were taken captive after their defeat at the Battle of Harran in 1104.
 Joscelin was captured a second time in 1122, and although Edessa recovered somewhat after the Battle of Azaz in 1125, Joscelin was killed in battle in 1131.
-His successor Joscelin II was forced into an alliance with the Byzantine Empire, but in 1143, both the Byzantine emperor John II Comnenus and Fulk of Jerusalem died.
+His successor Joscelin II was forced into an alliance with the Byzantine Empire, but in 1143 both Byzantine Emperor John II Comnenus and King Fulk of Jerusalem died.
 John II was succeeded by his son Manuel I Comnenus, who had to deal with consolidating power at home against his elder brothers, while Fulk was succeeded by his wife Melisende and his son Baldwin III.
-Joscelin had also quarreled with Raymond II of Tripoli and Raymond of Poitiers, leaving Edessa with no powerful allies.
+Joscelin II had also quarreled with Raymond II of Tripoli and Raymond of Poitiers, leaving Edessa with no powerful allies.